 Our Natural & Non-Invasive Prostate Biopsy Alternative

-In our opinion, a far safer and gentler prostate biopsy alternative is our Advanced Prostate Cancer Risk Assessment (APCRA).
-This consists of non-invasive blood tests and specialized color Doppler scans.
+We offer an alternative to prostate biopsy called the Advanced Prostate Cancer Risk Assessment (APCRA), which includes non-invasive blood tests and specialized color Doppler scans.

 The variety and sophistication of some of these new blood tests make this a very realistic alternative to a prostate biopsy, especially if you have a preference for non-invasive diagnostics and treatments.